coding-blocks-ebooks/blocks-of-android/17-firebase/PushNotifications.md

 ```
 This method is invoked whenever a new token is generated.
 - After this, the client app is ready
+- Next, open the Firebase Console and start with the notifications.

+-After filling out the required fields appropriately click on `Test for device`.

 - ### Sending out notifications to multiple devices

 This is done with the help of topic messaging, which allows you to send a message to multiple devices who have opted in to a particular topic.